delight-im/PHP-Auth/README.md

     // throttle the specified resource or feature to *3* requests per *60* seconds
     $auth->throttle([ 'my-resource-name' ], 3, 60);

-    // do something with the resource or feature
+    echo 'Do something with the resource or feature';
 }
 catch (\Delight\Auth\TooManyRequestsException $e) {
     // operation cancelled